Gynecomastia (Male Breast Reduction) in Fort Lauderdale, FL

 If you meet these criteria, you might be a good candidate for male breast reduction surgery.
 However, the best way to determine your candidacy for gynecomastia surgery is to schedule a complimentary consultation with Dr. Levens.
 During your consultation, you can discuss your cosmetic goals as Dr. Levens helps you identify whether male breast reduction is an appropriate solution.
 If it is, he’ll develop a personalized treatment plan and explain what you can expect leading up to, during and after your surgery.

 How Much is Gynecomastia Surgery?

 The cost of gynecomastia surgery at David J. Levens M.D.
-Plastic Surgery & Med Spa starts at $5,200.
+Plastic Surgery & Med Spa starts at $6,000 for correction without skin excision and up to $7,500 if skin excision is also needed for correction.
 However, prices may vary due to specials and/or the facility used.
 An individual treatment plan will be developed during your consultation with Dr. Levens.
 After the appointment, we will provide you with a total cost and explain your payment options, including cash, personal check, Visa®, MasterCard® and American Express®.
 If you are interested in financing your male breast reduction surgery, our patient coordinators will explain how to apply for CareCredit®, Alphaeon Credit, or Prosper® Healthcare Lending.

 Why Choose Dr. David J. Levens?